The Emperor's New Groove (video game)

-The Emperor's New Groove is the name of two video games based on the 2000 Disney movie of the same name, one developed by Argonaut Games for the PlayStation and Microsoft Windows and the other by Sandbox Studios for the Game Boy Color.
+The Emperor's New Groove is a 2000 platform game developed by Argonaut Games for the PlayStation and Microsoft Windows.
+It is based on the 2000 animated film of the same name.
+An abridged version was developed by Sandbox Studios for the Game Boy Color.

 Gameplay

 The Emperor's New Groove is a platformer in which the player controls Kuzco from a third-person perspective, progressing through a linear succession of levels based on locations from the movie.
 The primary goal of the game is to get to the end of each level without losing all health.

 Throughout the levels are placed several coins.
 Collecting all coins in a level rewards the player with a large gold coin and is necessary for 100% completion.
 To achieve this, the player is usually required to defeat enemies and uncover secrets within each level.

 Some levels involve Kuzco drinking magic elixirs, turning him into a frog, a turtle, or a rabbit, each with specific abilities needed to complete the level.